Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

-with frequent dashboard, backup and monitoring queries pay a noticeable CPU cost for this. - `concurrent_insert`: when set to `NEVER` / `0`, MyISAM tables can no longer serve SELECTs in parallel with INSERTs. `AUTO` is the modern default. - `innodb_snapshot_isolation` (MariaDB only): under `REPEATABLE-READ`, OFF lets a transaction see writes other transactions commit during its lifetime, breaking the stable-snapshot guarantee the name `REPEATABLE-READ` implies.
-ON makes the snapshot stable.
-Default flipped to ON in MariaDB 11.8; before that, the admin had to opt in.
-Other isolation levels and non-MariaDB servers skip this check. - `innodb_flush_neighbors`: HDD wins from grouping seek-adjacent dirty-page flushes, SSD/NVMe pays in extra writes for no latency benefit, so the right value depends on the storage class. - `innodb_io_capacity`: caps InnoDB's background flushing rate and should be sized to the disk's measured IOPS.
+with frequent dashboard, backup and monitoring queries pay a noticeable CPU cost for this. - `concurrent_insert`: when set to `NEVER` / `0`, MyISAM tables can no longer serve SELECTs in parallel with INSERTs. `AUTO` is the modern default. - `innodb_snapshot_isolation` (MariaDB only, MySQL has no equivalent): under `REPEATABLE-READ`, `OFF` lets a transaction see writes other transactions commit during its lifetime, breaking the stable-snapshot guarantee the name `REPEATABLE-READ` implies. `ON` makes the snapshot stable.
+The variable exists since MariaDB 10.6.18 / 10.11.8 and defaults to `ON` since 11.6.2, but only holds its promise from 10.6.26 / 10.11.17 / 11.4.11 / 11.8.7
+/ 12.3.2 on: older builds still lose updates under contention.
+Switching it on is not free: a conflicting transaction is aborted with error 1020 `Record has changed since last read in table` and rolled back, so every application talking to this server has to retry that transaction the way it would after a deadlock.
+Few frameworks do, which is why upstream kept the permissive default for years.
+A single application that cannot cope opts out for itself with `SET SESSION innodb_snapshot_isolation = OFF`; where even that is out of reach, `--ignore-innodb-snapshot-isolation` silences the check.
+Other isolation levels and non-MariaDB servers skip this check. - `innodb_flush_neighbors`:
+HDD wins from grouping seek-adjacent dirty-page flushes, SSD/NVMe pays in extra writes for no latency benefit, so the right value depends on the storage class. - `innodb_io_capacity`: caps InnoDB's background flushing rate and should be sized to the disk's measured IOPS.
 Only checked when `--storage-type=ssd` is passed explicitly: the storage auto-detection cannot be trusted on virtualised or network-backed disks (Ceph, cloud volumes) where a slow device still reports as non-rotational. - Deprecated configuration variables explicitly set via `my.cnf` or `SET GLOBAL`.
 The server tolerates these as no-ops, so they hide easily until the next major upgrade ships without them.
 Compile-time defaults are silent.
 MariaDB exposes a runtime deprecation flag; on MySQL a static list filtered through `performance_schema.variables_info.VARIABLE_SOURCE` catches the same cases.
 The storage-aware checks need to know the disk type. `innodb_flush_neighbors` uses auto-detection (it reads `/sys/block/*/queue/rotational` on the host the